dengjiawen/Asteroid_Remastered/README.md

 ### Newly Added Controls
 * Right Click: Teleport to the cursor's locatioN
 * Shift: Initiate Protective Shielding

-Both features are currently under development.
+* Enter: Shockwave (NEW!)

+All of these newly added features are still under development -- they may be buggy.